Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection/README.md

 <img width="541" alt="Screenshot 2021-08-05 at 17 05 09" src="https://user-images.githubusercontent.com/43849960/128373749-93844a5c-46dd-4f6c-90e9-1e20fde31e86.png">

-- Convert the yolo weights from darkent to TensorFlow format by executing one of the commands below in the terminal (cd to folder detector).
+- Convert the yolo weights from darkent to TensorFlow format by executing one of the commands below in the terminal (cd to folder detector)
 ```
 # pretrained
 python save_model.py --weights ./data/yolov4.weights --output ./checkpoints/yolov4-416 --input_size 416 --model yolov4